Every few weeks, someone emails me asking for the best short-term investment.

 - Treasury Bonds: Treasury bonds are only available with a 30 year term and pays interest every six months until it matures.

-- Floating Rate Notes (FRNs): FRNs are two year notes that can be sold below, at, or above face value.
+- Floating Rate Notes (FRNs): FRNs are two year notes that are sold below, at, or above face value.
 When it matures, you get face value.

 - Series EE Savings Bonds: Series EE bonds are bonds that earn a fixed rate of interest, announced every May 1st and November 1st, for up to 30 years.
 Interest is subject to federal taxes.
 Qualified taxpayers can exclude all/part of the interest if it is used to pay for qualified higher education expenses.